sebhildebrandt/http-graceful-shutdown/README.md

 ### Do not force process.exit()

-With the forceExit option, you can define how your node server process ends: when setting `forceExit` to `false`, you just let the event loop clear and then the proccess end automaticly:
+With the `forceExit` option, you can define how your node server process ends: when setting `forceExit` to `false`, you just let the event loop clear and then the proccess ends automaticly:

 ```js
 const gracefulShutdown = require('http-graceful-shutdown');